ebbearildsson/math/Algebra/Intersection.md

 #course
 ## Definition
 A [[Point]], [[Line]] or [[Curve]] two or more objects have in common.
-> Every pair of straight, non-parrallel lines contain exactly one intersection.
+> Every pair of non-parrallel lines contain exactly one intersection.

 ## Methods
 - Between Lines